Should You Ever Write for Free?

 It's important to remember that sometimes connections are not straight forward.
 It's been a decade, but I still occasionally hear from a reader who remembers me from that feminist publication.

-Write to Build an Audience
+2. When You're Writing to Build an Audience

 Writers need to eat, of course.
 We have bills to pay just like everyone else.